Building AMP Pages on platformOS

 To be able to build AMP pages on platformOS, you need a platformOS Instance and your codebase.
 This can be an already existing Instance, or you can start with a clean install.

-If you dont have a platformOS Instance yet, follow our Quickstart Guide to set up your Instance and codebase.
+If you do not have a platformOS Instance yet, follow our Get Started Guide to set up your Instance and codebase.

 Downloading and using a template